gazhds/NLP_Project2024/README.md

 Then the model can be loaded to make predictions in load_model.ipynb.
 Code can be run like a regular Jupyter notebook and has instructions on how to load different models and make a prediction with them.

 Perturbations to the data were made with code in introducing_noise.ipynb and plots used in the report are from Analysis_results.ipynb.

+The project was for an IT Univeristy of Copenhagen NLP course and was used for our final exam in the course.
+Our group consisted of Gabriela Zhelyazkova, Cristina Avram, Lili Raleva and Bozhidara Pesheva.